Ready to upgrade to a full-fledged GPS watch?

 What am I giving up by buying a budget GPS watch?

 When buying a budget GPS watch, you need to decide where your budget meets your needs.
-If you want wrist-based heart rate, it’s going to cost more than a watch that only tracks heart rate with a chest strap.

 A more expensive watch will do more things – it tracks more data, can be used with more activities, helps with training and running form.
 The entire feature list can be pretty long.